ZSank/AndroidNotes/Compose-1.md

             modifier = modifier.padding(10.dp)
         )
         ```
+- Applications of Column
+    - Use a Column when you want to:
+    - Stack things vertically
+    - Keep UI elements one below the other
+    - Organize your layout in a top-down manner

 ### Row Composable
 - Introduction
     - Similar to column composable, row composable functions the same.